JaimeHyland/elAcentoEspanyol/readme.md

 - have a website that conforms to German law requiring the website owner (me) to identify myself appropriately, and to provide contact information for the person responsible for the upkeep and security of the site and the data it contains.
 - include links to the various accounts of my language school on social media.

+### A note on the language used

+The target users of this website will all be competent users of Spanish and will be on this site to help them in their language learning process.
+However, many will not be very advanced learners.
+The language of the site would therefore ordinarily be what's often referred to as simplified Spanish.
+The only reason it is in English is to **facilitate the site's assessors**.
+I'd therefore like the assessors to take into account that the whole site will be rendered in simplified Spanish as soon as feasible after assessment has been completed.
 - - -

 <!-- TOC --><a name="structure-from-the-users-point-of-view"></a>